miRkwood-RNA/miRkwood/README.txt

                 provided.

-            your_bed_multimapped.tar.gz: a compressed BED containing all reads from your input BED file mapping at less than --min-read-positions-nb positions or more than --max-read-positions-nb positions.
+            your_bed_multimapped.tar.gz: a compressed BED containing all reads from your input BED file mapping at less than --min-repeats positions or more than --max-repeats positions.

             your_bed_miRNAs.tar.gz: a compressed BED containing all reads from your input BED file corresponding to miRNAs present in miRBase.